 Out in their wide-open field and horse arena, surrounded by sunshine, dirt, horses, dogs, and a whole lot of heart, I had the joy of documenting this cowboy crew doing what they love most: being together, right at home.
 Corrie and Josh live in Hamilton, Montana, where they run a horse training business and raise […]

-Your life is a beautiful, unfolding narrative—and I’d love to help you capture it.
-If you’re planning a wedding, engagement, or family session, let's chat so we can start crafting the visual legacy of your love and connection.
+Your life is a beautiful, unfolding narrative, and I’d love to help you capture it.
+If you’re planning a wedding, engagement, or family session, let's chat so we can start crafting your very own visual legacy.
 Together, we’ll create images that you and your loved ones will treasure for generations.

 Authentic storytelling of your life's precious moments